Wake teachers have to wait for COVID vaccinations. It could be 'weeks to months.'

 "It clearly can be done," Benjamin said of continuing with in-person instruction.
 "It's a very different question than what should be done."

-As of last week, the majority of North Carolina public school students were back on remote learning only due to the recent COVID-19 spike.
+As of last week, the majority of North Carolina public school students were back on remote learning due to recent spikes in COVID-19 cases.

 Public weighs in on school opening